bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

  - We often take electricity as a simple commodity.
  - But the electric power system is one of the most complex and largest man-made system.
  - The chances of system failures are very high taking into account the impact of external factors and rapid changes in system's state.
- - However, power systems are very reliable (operated 24h/24h 7d/7d and only few hours of power outages per year!).
+ - However, power systems are very reliable (operated 24h/24h 7d/7d and only a few hours of power outages per year!).
- - But when instabilities occur, it can lead to black-outs with huge financial and societal consequences.
+ - But when instabilities occur, it can lead to blackouts with huge financial and societal consequences.

 ---